philipp-mcvity/odin-ruby.tic_tac_toe/README.md

-This is a simple Hangman game, build with Ruby as a practice while working through the https://www.theodinproject.com/ 's curriculum.
+This is a simple tic tac toe game, build with Ruby as a practice while working through the https://www.theodinproject.com/ 's curriculum.

 #### Original Assignment